joaquinamado/gobank/README.md

 **Pending:**

-- Create the transfer logic
+- Create the transfer logic (POST: DONE, GET: PENDING)
+- For the transfer GET, create pagination
 - Add an invoice generation endpoint
-- Create accounts by uploading a CSV
+- Create accounts by uploading a CSV (make it as parallel as possible)

+- WebSocket for account balance?
+Real time ?
+- Message queue for transfer (like notifications) ?
+- Frontend (HTMX?)